 Let’s say you decide your blog will focus on Android phones.
 (Perhaps not the most thrilling subject, I know, but bear with me.)
 That’s still a broad spectrum of topics.
 You can blog about the operating system itself, hardware, applications, or a specific manufacturer.

-Identifying the ideal niche may be the most challenging part of starting a blog.
+Identifying the ideal niche may be the most challenging part of starting a really successful blog.
 But working in a niche has benefits.
 When you stick to a specific topic, readers who are interested in your first five articles are likely to be interested in the next five.
 And keeping visitors interested is the key to blog growth.

 Choosing a Niche, or: Find What You Love and Let It Guide You